Church Norton

 The Route

-If you want a shorter route that a decent pushchair can handle, then the following is a loop around the hamlet of Church Norton.
+For a short route that a decent pushchair can handle, use the following directions for a loop around the hamlet of Church Norton.
 You will see views, birdlife, possibly seals if you are super lucky, the shingle beach and as a random extra, a farm that has some old vehicles parked up that some children might like to see, including two fire engines and a crane!
+There are no toilets or refreshments for the loop.

 Did you know?